AtlassianPS/ConfluencePS/README.md

 For first steps to get up and running, check out the [Getting Started](http://atlassianps.org/docs/ConfluencePS/Getting_Started.html) page.

+### Contribute

+Want to contribute to AtlassianPS?
+Great!
+We appreciate [everyone](http://atlassianps.org/#people) who invests their time to make our modules the best they can be.

+Check out our guidelines on [Contributing](http://atlassianps.org/docs/ConfluencePS/Contributing.html) to our modules and documentation.

 ## Acknowledgments

 * Thanks to [brianbunke] for getting this module on it's feet
 * Thanks to [thomykay] for his [PoshConfluence] SOAP API module, which provided enough of a starting point to feel comfortable undertaking this project.
+* Thanks to everyone ([Our Contributors](http://atlassianps.org/#people)) that helped with this module

 ## Useful links

 * [Source Code]
 * [Latest Release]
 * [Submit an Issue]
 * How you can help us: [List of Issues](https://github.com/AtlassianPS/ConfluencePS/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs)

 ## Disclaimer

 Hopefully this is obvious, but:
 > This is an open source project (under the [MIT license]), and all contributors are volunteers.
 All commands are executed at your own risk.
 Please have good backups before you start, because you can delete a lot of stuff if you're not careful.